 Applications will be accepted on a project-by-project basis, except where otherwise noted in this Section.
 If a PHA desires to convert only a portion of a project (e.g., only the high-rise portion of a project that is currently combined with scattered sites) and maintain the remaining portion as public housing, the PHA should indicate as such in its application (i.e., the PHA will not need to request a change in configuration for the project in order to submit the application).

-The application includes a statement of known environmental conditions.
 It is important for the applicant to keep environmental impacts in mind, and to begin assembling environmental reports, during the application submission process.
 Following application review and approval, the proposed construction plans and site selection will be evaluated during environmental review and will require modification if they do not meet environmental review requirements.
 Questions regarding environmental review requirements should be directed to the local Responsible Entity contact for conversions to PBV, or to the local HUD Field Environmental Officer for any project involving FHA financing and/or PBRA conversions.

 Upon completion of required entries on the application, the PHA will be able to generate a number of key exhibits, including a financing pro-forma for the project.
 The purpose of the pro-forma is to ensure that the PHA has sufficiently considered the long-term preservation needs of the property and the means by which those needs will be financed.
 In completing the financing pro-forma, the PHA must identify likely sources of debt and/or equity financing.